Date(s) - 21st Aug 2019

 If require a vegetarian, vegan or gluten-free meal, please send an email to [email protected] at least one week prior to training.

-Deborah, having originally trained as a nurse, subsequently worked in the health sector in a small training and education group.
-She has a Bachelor of Theology and has worked in a church ministry team in teaching and leadership roles.
-Besides her training role in PeaceWise, she is also involved in IT support and the PeaceWiseKids project.
+Deborah originally trained as a Registered Nurse and Midwife, remaining in the Health Sector for some years in both clinical and public education areas.
+She has a Bachelor of Theology (Morning College) and has worked in church ministry in teaching and leadership roles.
+Besides her training role in PeaceWise, she is involved in IT support and the PeaceWiseKids project.

 Li Ai Gamble